 8. Use the lifetime warranty.

 Okay, so you've really messed up.
 Like to the point that your prized dutch oven is no longer usable in any situation.
-It's times like these that you need to call in the big guys-the lifetime warranty.
+First, I'd call my mom to cry.
+But then you need to call in the big guys-the lifetime warranty.
 Le Creuset offers a limited lifetime warranty on all of their cast iron products, making it easy to get a replacement if anything should happen.

 Before filing a claim make sure to check out the website and double check to see if your claim falls under the warranty.